 - Check boxes: Select the appropriate checkboxes to view appropriate transactions to display.
 Selections are Vendor invoices, Payments, Client invoices, Receipts, Journal entries, and Credit card charges.
 If a box is not selected, then no transaction from that section will be reported.

-It is recommended that prior to running the company financials, you select all boxes and ensure that all transactions for the appropriate time period have been posted.
+It is recommended that before running the company financials, you select all boxes and ensure that all transactions for the appropriate time period have been posted.

 This area shows all transactions based on the selected search options.
-Once the posting routine has been completed, it will display items that the system was unable to post.
+Once the posting routine has been completed, it will display items the system could not post.

 In the Results grid, check the box associated with the item line.
 To select all, check the box in the column header.
 Click the Post button, located in the top right corner of the screen.